Victim in fatal Council Bluffs house fire identified as 70-year-old man - NewsBreak

 Omaha Police identify officers involved in fatal shooting

 OMAHA, Neb.
 (WOWT) - A 38-year-old man was killed Monday night after in an officer-involved shooting at a storage facility.
-Omaha Police identified the man as Steven Docken of Council Bluffs, who was wanted on two bench warrants: one for failing to show up for a violation of probation hearing on Oct.
-6; and for failing to show up for a pretrial hearing on a case where he was accused of disturbing the peace and obstructing a peace officer.
+Omaha Police identified the man as Steven Docken of Council Bluffs.
+According to Omaha Police, officers were called to Dino’s Storage at 53rd and Center streets around 10:30 p.m. for...

 UPDATE: Omaha police officers injured in Monday shooting named

-Note: UPDATE: LFR says one dog found dead inside home that caught fire